 - 1.4 In July 2020, Council approved the Council Plan 2020-24 and Delivery Plan 2020-22.
 The Council Plan 2020-24 and Delivery Plan 2020-22 are key part of the council's strategic framework, developed to ensure the organisation builds on the organisation's ambitious agenda for the town, and community, and integrating our approach to addressing the challenges of the post Covid-19 era. - 1.5 The successful delivery of the commitments in the Council Plan 2020-24 is critical to ensuring we remain focused on what is important to the town and our residents and we are seen by our community as an organisation that delivers on its promises.
-The July 2020 report to Council outlined how the organisation would make sure it rose to the opportunities and challenges of the Council Plan and Delivery Plan, including reporting regularly to Cabinet and Overview and Scrutiny Committee on progress, milestones and achievements.
-These reports will then form the basis of an annual report to our community, which is due to be provided over the next quarter. - 1.6 The Organisational Development Strategy 2020 24 and its associated Delivery Plan (both approved by Cabinet in July 2020) set out how the organisation will support staff deliver the Council Plan, helping them develop and grow their skills, knowledge and experiences so they can make an effective contribution to the organisation's achievements and serve the residents and community of Watford.
-A commitment was also made to provide Overview and Scrutiny Committee with regular updates on the delivery of this strategy and delivery plan.
+The July 2020 report to Council outlined how the organisation will make sure it rises to the opportunities and challenges of the Council Plan and Delivery Plan, including reporting regularly to Cabinet on progress, milestones and achievements.
+These reports have formed the basis of an annual report to our community, which was included within About Watford in November 2021. - 1.6 The Organisational Development Strategy 2020 24 and its associated Delivery Plan (both approved by Cabinet in July 2020) set out how the organisation will support staff deliver the Council Plan, helping them develop and grow their skills, knowledge and experiences so they can make an effective contribution to the organisation's achievements and serve the residents and community of Watford.
+A commitment was also made to provide Cabinet with regular updates on the delivery of this strategy and delivery plan. - 1.7 The council's Covid-19 Road to Renewal Plan details the work streams established to deliver a comprehensive and joined-up renewal of the town and council in response to the Covid-19 pandemic.
+Within the framework of the Council Plan it also outlines the specific objectives for each area of focus, which cover the community, economy and business and the council's organisational renewal, including its financial resilience.
+However, it should be noted that the recovery from Covid-19 is unlikely to follow the steps of a traditional recovery; even after almost two years of the pandemic, the situation remains uncertain and significant changes have occurred since the plan was first approved by Cabinet in July 2020.
+As such, a refreshed version of the plan was formally adopted by Cabinet in October 2021 which has ensured that the plan remains focused on achieving a positive and successful renewal for the town, supporting our residents, businesses and community.
+This will include working with our neighbouring authorities and the County Council to ensure a Hertfordshire-wide position and renewal plans that share aims and align delivery to ensure the very best recovery possible.